garveychan/sunday-stall/README.md

 - **Users**
   - The `users` table contains basic personal information related to each user, their login credentials (encrypted) and their role in the system.
-  - An enumerator has been defined to specify the roles to which any user can be assigned.
+  - An enumerated type has been defined to specify the roles to which any user can be assigned.
   - A user can have **one and only one** `stall`.
 This is in contrast to simply having **one** `stall` because a stall cannot belong to any other user.
 Only the user to which it was originally assigned.
   - A user can also have **zero or many** `favourites`, so that they are free to either not use the feature at all or 'favourite' every item to their heart's content.